-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, except for Note 3(o).
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements.

 (a) Basis of consolidation:

 These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries including New Polaris Gold Mines Ltd. and American Innovative Minerals LLC ("AIM").
 The financial statements of subsidiaries are included in the consolidated financial statements from the date control commences until the date control ceases.
 All significant intercompany transactions and balances are eliminated on consolidation.